Structural Biophysics (PhD/MPhil)

-To offer knowledge and expertise for post doctoral/lectureship positions in biology, biophysics, biochemistry, computing and vision science, and also for research positions in industry and the Health Service, scientific informatics, science writing.
+To provide opportunities to acquire knowledge and expertise for post doctoral/lectureship positions in neuroscience, molecular biology, molecular genetics, cell biology and vision science as well as for research positions in industry, the Health Service, scientific informatics and science writing.

 - International centre of excellence for structural and biophysical studies of the cornea and lens and their components, including collagen and fibrillin.

 - Responsible for a number of discoveries that have had an impact in both the scientific and the lay communities, receiving press and TV coverage.

 - Supported by grants from the MRC, EPSRC, BBSRC, Wellcome Trust, Royal Society and several other industrial and charitable sources.